phphint/profilytic/README.md

   - Secure and convenient user authentication.

 ### Payment and Subscription Management
-- **Integration with Payment Gateways (Stripe, PayPal)**
+- **Integration with Payment Gateway (Stripe)**
-  - Manage API access billing and subscriptions securely.
+  - Advanced billing and subscription management for API access.

 ### Enhanced API Services
 - **Expanded Functionality for Developers**